launchableinc/cli/docs/getting-started.md

 Note that the CLI requires Python 3.5 or newer **and** Java 8 or newer.

+{% hint style="info" %}
+If you use [Nose](https://nose.readthedocs.io/), you can use the Launchable plugin for Nose instead of the CLI (in most cases).
+See the [Nose integration documentation](integrations/nose.md) for more info.
+{% endhint %}

 ## Setting your API key

 You should have received an API key from us already \(if you haven’t, let us know\).
-This authentication token allows the CLI to talk to the Launchable cloud service.
+This authentication token allows the CLI to talk to the Launchable service.

 You’ll need to make this API key available as the `LAUNCHABLE_TOKEN` environment variable in the parts of your CI process that interact with Launchable.
 How you do this depends on your CI system: